 If you have social media app ideas that don’t let you sleep at night.
 But first of all, let’s find out how do you make it happen and not fail before the app even hits the market.
 In this post, we’ve collected the major harmful actions in developing and launching a social media app.

 Of course, every app is unique and has its unique reasons for failure.
 But we’ve been in this business long enough to distinguish the most common risks.

 A brilliant idea is not enough reason to go ahead and create an app.
 Even if you are very sure of your idea.
 And have already hired a team to build the app.
 There’s a ton of work that needs to be done before the designer even starts sketching the first screen.

 One of such things is the discovery phase.
 If you want to create a social media app that will definitely fail, go ahead and omit this part of the development life cycle.
-Why?

-Because the discovery stage is the foundation of any successful business.
+The discovery stage is the foundation of any successful business.
 This is when we determine the product vision and business goals.
 When we build the product architecture that will help us achieve those goals and support that vision.
 Here’s also when we identify the possible risks and mitigate the costs of development.
 And create the roadmap for the future product.